kishorkhande75/AWS_Elastic_Beanstalk_With_Terraform/README.md

 1. Clone this repository:

-git clone <repository-url>
+<code> git clone <repository-url> </code>
 cd <repository-directory>
 Update the variables.tf file with your desired configuration.

-Initialize the Terraform workspace:
+2. Initialize the Terraform workspace:

-terraform init
+- terraform init

-Review the plan to see the resources that will be created:
+3. Review the plan to see the resources that will be created:

-terraform plan
+- terraform plan

-Apply the Terraform configuration to create the resources:
+4. Apply the Terraform configuration to create the resources:

-terraform apply
+- terraform apply
-Clean up the resources when no longer needed:
+5. Clean up the resources when no longer needed:

-terraform destroy
+- terraform destroy

 # Resources